LegolasVzla/django-twitter-spark/README.md

 Summary
 ---------------
-The presently work was (in a previously version) an academic thesis, about how to make topic categorization and sentiment analysis of tweets in Python, using Text Mining and Natural Language Processing (NLP) with Apache Spark.
+The presently work was (in a previously version) an academic thesis, about how to make topic categorization and sentiment analysis of tweets in Spanish with Python, using Text Mining and Natural Language Processing (NLP) with Apache Spark.
 Adittionally a web application in Django was developt to display a several of graphics indicators like: a wordcloud and other interesting graphics.

-Status:
+Improvements and Current Status:
 ---------------
 I've oriented all the project to API REST with Django Rest Framework and added several improvements: